Molecular and Cellular Biology

 Research lab experiences

-Research lab experiences are required for most majors.
+Research lab experiences are required for this major.
 These courses include independent projects allowing students to investigate and collect data, perform data analysis and practice scientific writing.
 These labs offer a low student-to-teacher ratio for optimal learning.
 With prior approval, students may also receive research laboratory course credit for summer research internships at other universities.
 Students can learn more about these internships through our Facebook group “Harding Biology Research and Graduate Opportunities.”

 Students participating in faculty-mentored independent research may earn a Research certificate, creating a portfolio of their work to demonstrate critical thinking, communication skills and contributions to their field of study.